pnp/blog/content/post/spfx-21-professional-solutions-superb-solution-packages/index.md

 - Previous blog post in this series - [Professional SPFx Solutions: More web part manifest secrets](https://pnp.github.io/blog/post/spfx-20-professional-solutions-more-web-part-manifest-secrets/)
 {{< /notice >}}

-Unless you publish your SPFx solutions to the SharePoint Store for others to purchase, you may have never paid much attention to the **package-solution.json** file in your solution.
+Unless you have published your SPFx solutions to the SharePoint Store for others to purchase, you may have never paid much attention to the **package-solution.json** file.
 But, just like the web part **.manifest.json**, the **package-solution.json** is full of cool configuration options that you should be aware of.

 In today's post, I hope to convince you to spend a little bit more time with your **package-solution.json** to make your solutions appear more professional, and to change how your solutions behave when deployed.